 - Learn about programs offered by the City of Charlotte.
 The City of Charlotte has specialized grant programs available in targeted areas to help property and business owners with the costs of undertaking capital improvements such as storefront renovations and environmental cleanup.

 - Learn about local nonprofit resources.
 If your business is a nonprofit you should explore local resources that can help with things like grant writing, budgeting, fundraising and more.

 - Do Your Homework.
 Do your homework before paying someone to help you find a government grant.
 Be sure to thoroughly research all offers you are considering before making an investment of time and money.
 There are lots of websites that can help you become better informed, such as the Better Business Bureau, the Federal Trade Commission and fraudguides.com.

 Through their relationships with banks, community development funds, angel investors, and credit unions, the Women’s Business Center of Charlotte assists clients with access to capital and loan packaging.
-The Women’s Business Center of Charlotte offers support for women entrepreneurs in a variety of ways, including loan package preparation assistance and lender referrals.
+They offer support for women entrepreneurs in a variety of ways, including business plan review feedback, loan package preparation assistance, financial review, and lender referrals.
 Learn more about how the Women’s Business Center can help you through the financing process and more!

 The SBTDC has created an online training module that describes potential funding options, including family and friends, angel investors, loans, specialized grants, and local sources.
 In this module, you’ll learn about the types of things each funding source looks for when financing individuals and businesses.
 Access the online training module!

 Carolina Business Capital finances small business enterprises with the SBA 504 Loan, a loan that gives business owners like you the resources you need to finance real estate and fixed assets.
 To start the SBA 504 Loan process with Carolina Business Capital, click here.
 And be sure to check out their SBA Loan Application Checklist.